lkilpela/Born2beRoot/README.md

 ### 🧑‍💻 Peer Evaluations (3/3)

-Here are some of the comments received during the peer evaluation of the `so_long` project:
+Here are some of the comments received during the peer evaluation of the `Born2beRoot` project:

 > **Peer 1**: "Everything works and good explanations for everything.
 Always polite also :) Good luck"